alanshaw/grunt-template-client/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].

 ## Release History
+* 1.0.0 - Added `val` option to allow override of compiled template value
 * 0.3.0 - Grunt 0.4 support
 * 0.2.0 - Forked from https://github.com/ullmark/grunt-hogan-client to make generic.
 * 0.1.1 - Initial release